-For this variation, expect to pay around $500 to $1000.
-However cutouts might add to that price.
+Expect to pay around $500 to $1000, although keep in mind that cutouts might add to that price.

-Similar to stone variations, quartz is an extremely popular choice.
+Quartz is one of the most durable kitchen benchtop materials.
 Another variation of engineered stone, quartz is an affordable price point while bearing a resemblance to granite - it's actually partially made with crushed granite.

 For quartz, prices can vary depending on the style and colour you choose.
 If you're hoping to get that marble look, expect to pay a premium.
 Typically, you're looking at $520 for the basic slab but up to $1500 for an expensive finish with cutouts.

-Much like timber, bamboo has come back in fashion.
+Much like timber, bamboo is back in fashion.
 Fit for a holiday beach house or a tropical kitchen, bamboo is another affordable option.